DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 - Postorder (left, right, root)

 For serialization, **preorder DFS** is typically the most suitable.
 Its traversal order naturally encodes parent‑child relationships, making it straightforward to reconstruct the tree during deserialization.

+## **Definitions**

+A **preorder traversal** visits the root first, then the left subtree, and finally the right subtree.

+A **depth‑first search** explores a tree by following one path as deeply as possible before backtracking to explore the next path.

+Together, a **DFS preorder traversal** provides a natural way to capture both the values and the structure of a tree, making it well‑suited for tasks such as copying or serializing trees.

+**Serialization** is the process of converting a tree into a linear representation that records both its values and its structure.

+**Deserialization** is the reverse process: reconstructing the original tree from its serialized representation.

+**Tokens** are the individual units produced by splitting the serialized data, typically representing either a nodes value or a null marker.

+A **Codec** is an abstraction that bundles the serialization and deserialization logic into a single interface, allowing a tree to be converted to a string and reconstructed from that string using a unified, consistent API.

 ## **Problem Overview: Serialize and Deserialize Binary Tree**